 I'm a programmer on the South Eugene Robotics Team (SERT) where we compete in FRC competitions using our robots programmed in Java.
-In 2015, our team made it all the way to the world championships in St. Louis.
-Hopefully we can make it back again soon!
+In 2015 and 2018, our team made it all the way to the world championships.

 hltv-live-games is another one of my HLTV-related modules.
 This module will emit an event every time a game goes live on HLTV and has a valid matchid.
 You can safely expect more things to come from this module as I'm always implementing new features!

 Not only was this my first time using Jekyll to create a website, it also taught me a lot about using Cloudflare (which I had already used for numerous other websites, including this one) and website management in general.
 The website is currently hosted using GitHub pages, allowing all South Eugene Robotics Team members to make new posts and update the site with new information, which is much better than our previous Squarespace approach.